Considerations when deciding whether to send a demand letter

 - what penalty provisions may be included to discourage late payment

-What is the process for demand letters?
+What is the process for sending demand letters?

 The most powerful tool you may have to compel payment quickly is an attorneys’ fees provision.
 This provision allows you to recover your attorneys’ fees, costs, and any disbursements you incur while recovering payment.
-There may also be personal guaranties provided by the owner(s) of the business securing payment to your business.
+There may also be personal guarantees provided by the owner(s) of the business securing payment to your business.
 If you don’t regularly use such personal guaranties, consider including them when customer accounts are initially established.

-What if the parties are in different states
+What if the parties are in different states?

 Another issue to consider is whether there are forum-selection, jurisdiction, or choice-of-law clauses that dictate where and how any dispute must be resolved.
 One issue confronting businesses when dealing with an out-of-state party is whether there will be a “race to the courthouse.”
 This situation develops where there is no forum pre-selected in the agreement about where the claims must be brought.